Grid-Shift/cfd-website/source/blog/2018-03-09-episode-3-learn-to-make-art-directed-image-card-component.html.md

 ---
 meta_title: Learn to make art directed image card patterns with HTML and CSS
-title: 'Episode 3: Learn to make art directed image card component'
+title: 'Episode 3: Learn to make art-directed image card patterns'
 summary: >-
   From Trello to Google, card components are all over the internet.
 In this video, I'll teach you how to make your own.